laboratoire écologie et art pour une société en transition

 Arthur Arlaud; Dylan Burri; Timothée Castilla; Matias Chappot; Helena Delruelle; Jules Dubes-Plun; Camélya Dumitrescu; Annette Fivaz; Odelia Forster; Mathilde Grand-Guillaume-Perrenoud; Anouk Grange; Colette Heinen; Naïka Ilunga; Elya-Sirine Itsouhou; Guillem Jehouda; Fabio Mazzaferri; Mykola Protsenko; Naomé Valere; Marine Re; Emma Rigueiro Brand; Louise Schachter; Ilan Sela; Flavio Viggiani; Louis Wyss.

-least would like to thank all the people that contributed to the project by sharing their time, knowledge and resources:
+least would like to thank all the people who contributed to the project by sharing their time, knowledge, and resources:

-Maud Abbé-Decarroux (architect); Marcio Bichsel (civil engineer) / B+S Ingénieurs; Audrey Bersier (sound artist); Julien Besse; Adeline Bourguoin (artist); Luc Bon, Flavio, Jérémy and the young people of Ateliers ABX (woodworkers-carpenters); Pierre Bratschi; Tiphaine Bussy-Blunier (landscape architect) / Canton de Genève- Office cantonal de l’agriculture et de la nature; Olga Cebalos (biologist) / Association la Libellule; Grace Denis (artiste); Sophie Frezza; Léo Gaugué-Natorp (artiste); Kimberly Hirsch; Bilal Kouti (agroforestry) / Le Bois des 3 Sœurs; Al Mammana (artiste); Christelle Marro Valère; Adrien Mésot (artist-harvester) / Au Diable vert; Rita Natálio (artist, researcher) / Terra Batida; Alexandra Slotte (artiste); Carlos Tapia (videomaker); Zsolt Vecsernyes (civil engineer) / HEPIA.
+Maud Abbé-Decarroux (architect); Marcio Bichsel (civil engineer) / B+S Ingénieurs; Audrey Bersier (sound artist); Julien Besse (jurist); Luc Bon, Flavio, Jérémy and the young people of Ateliers ABX (woodworkers-carpenters); Pierre Bratschi (astronomer); Tiphaine Bussy-Blunier (landscape architect) / Canton de Genève- Office cantonal de l’agriculture et de la nature; Olga Cebalos (biologist) / Association la Libellule; Grace Denis (artist); EPFL, Atelier Alice; Sophie Frezza; Léo Gaugué-Natorp (artist); Kimberly Hirsch; Bilal Kouti (agroforestry) / Le Bois des 3 Sœurs; Al Mammana (artist); Christelle Marro Valère (yoga teacher); Adrien Mésot (artist-harvester) / Au Diable vert; Rita Natálio (artist, researcher) / Terra Batida; Alexandra Slotte (artist); Carlos Tapia (videomaker); Zsolt Vecsernyes (civil engineer) / HEPIA.

 media